 - firm but fair debating skills.

 You'll also need a degree to work for an MP.
-While the role is open to all graduates, a degree in a related subject, such as politics, law or social policy, will be an advantage.
+While the role is open to all graduates, a degree in a related subject, such as law, politics or social policy.
 Your classification isn't essential, as in this field a first-class degree won't put you ahead of other candidates.